-Determine Which Type of Mask is Appropriate and Use Either:
+Determine Which Type of Mask is Appropriate:

-- A surgical or procedure facemask. - A respirator (N95) when caring for COVID-positive residents, residents suspected of COVID-19 or residents suspected of or confirmed with TB.
+- A surgical or procedure facemask should be worn when working with residents suspected of or known to be positive for a respiratory virus (flu, RSV, etc.). - A respirator (N95) when caring for COVID-positive residents, residents suspected of COVID-19 or residents suspected of or confirmed with TB.
 An N95 is in addition to other PPE (gown, gloves, eye protection) necessary for providing care in these situations.